alexnsa/devops/README.md

 <p>Git - VCS</p>

 <h1>Integrating Changes</h1>
-<p>As my project went on, I integrated change requests as neccesary.
-The project started off as a simple recipe app.
+<p>I integrated change requests as neccesary.
+It started off as a simple recipe app.
 However, the need arose for the users to have their favourite recipes in one place, and also be able to modify their account details themselves.
 Therefore, I built a Favourites feature into the app, and added functionality that enables the user to update their account details themselves.
 I made time for these extra features to be added, tested and built, so that the application could be delivered on time and to specification.</p>

 <h1>Future Improvements</h1>
 <p>In coming updates, I would like to make sure all user account info is deleted along with the user account.
 This ensures that minimal space is taken up on the database.</p>